JsIqbal/redis/README.md

         -   [SUNION] we can keep and show the same values existing in saparate sets

             -   SADD colors:1 red blue green
-            -   SADD colors:2 yellow purple white
+            -   SADD colors:2 yellow purple green
-            -   SADD colors:3 shen ren ken
+            -   SADD colors:3 shen green ken

                 -   SUNION colors:1 colors:2 colors:3 -> will give us the combined values of unions from the sets:

                     -   [
                         "red",
                         "blue",